dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 );
 ```

 Read top to bottom like a switch statement: full value → alert, past threshold → warning, otherwise the default color.
-This is the version I'd want to ship in a year or two, once support catches up — see [caniuse.com/css-if](https://caniuse.com/css-if).

-### The fallback: turning comparisons into arithmetic
+### The fallback: a sprinkle of hacky arithmetic

 For browsers without `if()`, there's no native "if/else" to fall back on, so the trick is to encode the three states as a single number and let math pick the color. `--state` ends up being `0` (default), `1` (warning), or `2` (alert):